Learning Photometric Feature Transform for Free-form Object Scan: Results Discussions

-For computation, it takes 70 minutes to preprocess the data of an object, including blurriness computatin, object segmentation and camera pose estimation.
-For a group of 5 images, our network needs 20 seconds to transform to a feature map.
+All computation is performed on a server with dual AMD EPYC 7763 CPUs, 768GB DDR4 memory and 8 NVIDIA GeForce RTX 4090 GPUs.
+All results are rendered with NVIDIA OptiX.
+It takes 70 minutes to preprocess the data of an object, including blurriness computation, object segmentation and camera pose estimation.
+For a group of 5 images, our network needs 2.5 seconds to transform them to a feature map.
 On average we use 60 groups to reconstruct an object.
-The geometry reconstruction via NeuS takes 6 hours, while the appearance optimization about 1 hour.
-Samples of the captured images under our optimized lighting pattern and corresponding feature maps are visualized in~\figref{fig:feature_visualize}.
+The geometry reconstruction via NeuS/Neuralangelo takes 6/14 hours respectively, and the appearance optimization about 1 hour.
+Samples of the captured images under our optimized lighting patterns and corresponding feature maps are visualized in~\figref{fig:feature_visualize}.